 We are not robots.
 We are human beings.
 Flawed.
 Imperfect.
 Fallible.
 We are sometimes, slow and inefficient, and at other times bruised and hurting.
 And that’s perfectly okay.

 This doesn’t mean that we should set the bar lower and slack off.
 It is possible to aim high and strive to achieve our dreams without beating ourselves down in the interim.
-What needs to change is the way that we speak to ourselves about our worth on the way to those milestones.
+What needs to change is the way that we speak to ourselves on the way to those milestones.

 1. You’re never satisfied with what you do: When you’re too hard on yourself, you’ll never feel like what you do is good enough.
 You’ll always manage to find mistakes and blow them out of proportion.
 You will fixate on everything wrong instead of considering what you’re doing right.
 Whether it’s a creative project or a relationship you pour time into, the least you can do is give yourself a pat on your back, because that is what will motivate you to keep going.